 Illinois Sanitary District Act of 1917 – grants Fox Metro the authority to create orders, ordinances and resolutions.

-Fox Metro Sewer Use Ordinance #859 – allows Fox Metro to operate and maintain the sanitary sewer mains and easements.
-The most recent version of the Sewer Use Ordinance was accepted and approved by the U.S. Environmental Protection Agency in 2017.
+Fox Metro Sewer Use Ordinance #885 – allows Fox Metro to operate and maintain the sanitary sewer mains and easements.
+The most recent version of the Sewer Use Ordinance was submitted to the Illinois EPA for approval in November 2019 and subsequently adopted by the Fox Metro Board of Trustees.

 Illinois Noxious Weed Law – requires individuals and property owners to control the spread of and eradicate noxious weeds, such as ragweed and thistle, which are commonly found in Fox Metro’s service area.